morteng/SF4/PROJECT.md

 - Aim for **80%+** coverage
 - Test hierarchy: unit > integration > end-to-end
 - Mirror app structure in `tests/`
+- All flash messages must use messages defined in app\constants.py - create new additions here when needed.
+All tests should evaluate the constant used, not the string itself.

 Use fixtures, in-memory DB, and the Flask test client for isolation.